 Not feeling well

-The symptoms of pneumonia may look like other problems or medical conditions.
-Always consult your child's health care provider for a diagnosis.
+The symptoms of pneumonia may look like other problems or health conditions.
+Always see your child's healthcare provider for a diagnosis.

 Diagnosis is usually made based on the season and the extent of the illness.
-Based on these factors, your health care provider may diagnose simply on a thorough history and physical exam, but may include the following tests to confirm the diagnosis:
+Based on these factors, your child’s healthcare provider may diagnose simply on a thorough health history and physical exam.
+The provider may include the following tests to confirm the diagnosis:

 Blood tests.
-Blood count for evidence of infection; arterial blood gas to analyze the amount of carbon dioxide and oxygen in the blood.
+A blood count looks for evidence of infection.
+An arterial blood gas test analyzes the amount of carbon dioxide and oxygen in the blood.

 Sputum culture.
-A diagnostic test done on the material that is coughed up from the lungs and into the mouth.
+A diagnostic test done on the material (sputum) that is coughed up from the lungs and into the mouth.
 A sputum culture is often done to determine if an infection is present.
-This test is not routinely done because it is hard to obtain sputum samples in children.
+This test is not routinely done because it is hard to get sputum samples from children.

 Chest CT scan.
 A test that takes images of the structures in the chest, very rarely done.